andikleen/pmu-tools/README.md

 analysis on Intel CPUs on top of [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 This uses performance counters in the CPU.

 # Recent new features:
+* toplev now supports measurements with HyperThreading enabled on IvyBridge system (but may need patching the kernel with this [patch](http://halobates.de/iivb-allow-mem-load-uops) for levels larger than three)
 * toplev now supports Silvermont CPUs, with a simple 1 level model.
 * ocperf now outputs all possible offcore event combinations when an offcore file is available